JJ/hoborg/text/text.md

 Meet the mechanical man
 ----------------------------------

 There he was, gleaming in places, rusty in others.
-Jumping and whistling and frolicking to the general merriment of the public.
+Rolling and whistling and frolicking to the general merriment of the public.
 And I'm using *he* liberally here, since I'm talking about a mechanical man.
 A mechanical being.
 A mechanical... gimmick that looks like a man.

+I didn't really liked it, but I had no other way out than be attached to it.
 And the public... filled with brothers, of my own race, of the other races that have been oppressed since they arrived here or since the paleface newcomers arrived.
-Even palefaces, because all races are one and the same in the People's Republic, ain't that?.
-Because my name is Fulgencio Rivera and  I was born and raised in California from a Guatemalan mother and a Mexican father.
+Even palefaces, because all races are one and the same in the People's Republic, ain't that?

+But I am not a paleface, because my name is Fulgencio Rivera and  I was born and raised in California from a Guatemalan mother and a Mexican father.
 That was twenty and three years ago.